TsukudaniVanish/cc/README.md

 # cc
 [![C/C++ CI](https://github.com/TsukudaniVanish/cc/actions/workflows/c.yml/badge.svg)](https://github.com/TsukudaniVanish/cc/actions/workflows/c.yml)
 cc is a subset of c compiler.
+We will cover c89 syntax in th future. this product is developed for my study of computer science.
+Pull request which related to language implementation will be declined. thank you for your understanding!

+## covered language functionalities
+### type
+- void
+- char
+- int
+- unsigned
+- struct
+- union
+- enum
+### flow operation, statement
+- if
+- else
+- { ... }
+- switch
+- while
+- for
+- continue
+- break
+- return
+### preprocessor
+- #define
+- #if ... #endif

+### other keyword
+- typedef
+- sizeof

-## Files
+## code/

 ### cc.h
 header file which all used functions are declared in.
 Also, briefs of those functions  are written here.

 ### Token.c
-new token functions which make  new tokens
+new token functions which make  new tokens and token utilities

 ### Node.c
 new node functions which make new nodes for abstract syntax tree